I, Q: Plot summary

 Q finds himself and his son back in the Q Continuum, which is now seen as a New Year's Eve party, complete with a countdown to the end of the universe.
 It is the same as it was when he and Picard first arrived at the beginning of the quest.
 Q supposes that the whole quest was created to make him accept the inevitable.
 Q2 neither denies nor confirms this, instead offering that the Q Continuum is very much in the dark about all this and that, possibly, they had nothing to do with his adventure.

 When the countdown reaches zero, the whirlpool starts anew, and the Q Continuum is pulled into it without a fight. q tries to hold on to his dad, but he's pulled in too.
 Q however resists the pull, refusing to accept that it is the end.
 He creates a written record of his journey and puts it in a bottle, which he throws into the whirlpool.

 The story cuts back to the beach, where the Lady finishes reading Q's manuscript.
 She laughs out loud, and decides to call off the storm.
 She then finds q, wakes him, and gives him a mud boat to return home.
 But before he leaves, she writes something on a piece of paper, puts it in Q's bottle and hands it to q, to give to his father.

 Back in the holodeck, Picard, Data, Q and his wife awaken in the simulated fishing boat.
 They spot q's mud boat, and Picard orders the computer to "end program".
 Everything disappears, except for the five individuals and q's boat. q tells his father of the island and the Lady, whom Q recognizes as the girl he met in Times Square. q then gives Q the bottle containing the Lady's message, but Q is too scared to open it.
 He hands it to Picard, who opens it and reads the message: "Let there be light".

 Reception

 Publishers Weekly praised the inventive storytelling, but was critical of pace noting that "Q's egotistical ramblings, which work so well on screen, can drag on here."

 Associated Star Trek plots

-Q became a father in the Star Trek: Voyager episode The Q and the Grey.
+Q became a father in the Star Trek: Voyager episode "The Q and the Grey."
+His son Q returned in another Voyager episode, "Q2", during which the younger Q wrote an essay also titled "I, Q."